RohanVDvivedi/rohandvivedi.com/README.md

 to delete the database
  * ``rm ./db/data.db``

+to setup new owner
+ * delete the database file
+ * update the owner.json file
+ * deploy
+ * then use sqlite3 shell, to insert rest of the data (I know, this will become easier after the admin panel is developed)

 The Schema is public
 Schema :
  * table: persons (this mostly would carry only 1 entry of the owner of this project)